-The 10 Insider Secrets Healthy Hair Every Busy Queen Should Know
+The 10 Insider Secrets to Healthy Hair Every Busy Queen Should Know

 They don’t teach hair maintenance outside of beauty school, but doesn’t everyone deserve to know how to grow long, strong, healthy hair?
 We ALL have hair, don’t we?
 Black women are incredibly blessed with a texture that requires a little more love, so we’ve put together this list because you deserve to know these 10 insider secrets to growing long, healthy hair.

-- Condition ends often The ends of your hair are the oldest and have experienced the most during their lifetime.
-When conditioning, focus more on the ends of the hair, and when heat styling, consider using a heat protectant on the ends to prevent damage.
+- Condition ends often - The ends of your hair are the oldest and have experienced the most during their lifetime.
+When conditioning, focus more on the ends of the hair.

 - Limit Stress - In addition to promoting disease within the body, stress can wreak havoc on our tresses.
 When our body releases cortisol, the stress hormone causes degradation of the hair follicles, disrupting healthy hair growth.